BA (Hons) Fashion

 In the first year, you will be introduced to the context of fashion and the role of the fashion designer.
 You will learn to develop innovative and original concepts and improve your design skills, learning how to cut patterns and how to make and style outfits.
 Workshops and tutorials take place throughout the year to develop your practical skills.
 You will also study the historical and cultural context for fashion.

 During the second year you will further expand your design skills, developing a more professional approach to practice but also experimenting, testing out ideas and developing your own interests and specialisms such as menswear, knit or print.
-You will also start to tailor your outcomes to your own individual practice through self-written briefs.
+You will also start to tailor your outcomes to your own individual practice through both live industry projects and self-written briefs.
+You will also have the opportunity to undertake work experience during the second year.

 The final year is self-directed, students develop their studies in line with their own design philosophy and career expectations.
 Through extensive original research students establish their own design practice and in response produce 2 dimensional, 3 dimensional and digital fashion outcomes alongside related reflective and critical writing.